hwayne/tlacli/readme.md

     * SYMMETRY
 * Explanations on what you can and can't assign in a config file (anything that doesn't require `EXTENDS`, I think)
 * Writing on landmines and stuff

+## Out of Scope

+* INIT-NEXT config
+* TLAPS and tla2tex
+* Toolbox-only features like profiling, running in the cloud, trace explorer, "evaluate constant expression"